 Probable cause is a legal concept.
 Courts usually find probable cause when law enforcement can show there is a reasonable basis to believe that:

 The problem with probable cause is simply that the idea is open to interpretation.
 In general, if an officer can show they had a “reasonable” belief that someone committed a crime, the court will often determine that the officer had probable cause.
 What qualifies as a reasonable belief, however, will vary from case to case.

 For instance, a police officer may see you leaving a residence and holding something that appears to be a weapon.
 This officer can make an arrest if you were acting suspiciously or fit the description of the suspect in a crime that was called in.
 But if you were merely walking along, doing nothing out of the ordinary, police can’t arrest you and search for a weapon or stolen property.

-This especially becomes important if the police do not have a warrant and they make an arrest, anyway.
-One of the first steps that they will take after this happens is to go before a judge or similar authority to show that they had probable cause and that, as such, they did not need to get a warrant.
-This happens in many cases where officers believe that they have caught someone at the scene of a crime, as there may not be time to get a warrant and follow the necessary legal steps, so they take action based on the visible evidence and their feelings about the situation.
+Having probable cause is especially important if the police do not have a warrant but they make an arrest anyway.
+An officer will need to go before a judge to show that they had probable cause and, as such, did not need to get a warrant.
+This usually happens when officers believe that they caught someone at the scene of a crime and had no time to get a warrant.